eligosource/eventsourced/README.md

     val channel: ActorRef = extension.channelOf(DefaultChannelProps(channelId, destination).withName(channelName))

-The map of registered named channels can be obtained via `extension.namedChannels` which returns a map of type Map[String, ActorRef] where the mapping key is the channel name.
+The map of registered named channels can be obtained via the `namedChannels` method which returns a map of type `Map[String, ActorRef]` where the mapping key is the channel name.

 ### `ReliableChannel`

 ![Reliable channel](https://raw.github.com/eligosource/eventsourced/master/doc/images/channels-2.png)

 A reliable channel is a persistent channel that writes event messages to a journal before delivering them to a destination actor.
-In contrast to a default channel, a reliable channel preserves the order of messages as generated by an event-sourced processor and attempts to re-deliver event messages on destination failures.
+In contrast to a default channel, a reliable channel preserves the order of messages as produced by an event-sourced processor and attempts to re-deliver event messages on destination failures.
 Therefore, a reliable channel enables applications to recover from temporary destination failures without having to run an event message replay.

 If a destination positively confirms the receipt of an event message, the stored message is removed from the channel and the next one is delivered.
-If a destination negatively confirms the receipt of an event message or if no confirmation is made (i.e. a timeout occurs), a re-delivery attempt is made after a certain ''redelivery delay''.
-If the maximum number of re-delivery attempts have been made, the channel restarts itself after a certain ''restart delay'' and starts again with re-deliveries.
+If a destination negatively confirms the receipt of an event message or if no confirmation is made (i.e. a timeout occurs), a re-delivery attempt is made after a certain *redelivery delay*.
+If the maximum number of re-delivery attempts have been made, the channel restarts itself after a certain *restart delay* and starts again with re-deliveries.
 If the maximum number of restarts has been reached, the channel stops message delivery and publishes a [`DeliveryStopped`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Channel$$DeliveryStopped) event to the event stream of the actor system this channel belongs to.
-Applications can then re-activate the channel by calling `EventsourcingExtension.deliver(Int)` with the channel id as argument.
+Applications can then re-activate the channel by calling the `deliver(Int)` method of `EventsourcingExtension` with the channel id as argument.
 Refer to the [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) API docs for details.

 A `ReliableChannel` is created and registered in the same way as a default channel except that a [`ReliableChannelProps`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.RedeliveryPolicy) configuration object is used.

     // …
     val channel: ActorRef = extension.channelOf(ReliableChannelProps(channelId, destination))

-This configuration object additionally allows applications to configure a [`RedeliveryPolicy`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.RedeliveryPolicy) for the channel (not shown).
+This configuration object additionally allows applications to configure a [`RedeliveryPolicy`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.RedeliveryPolicy) for the channel.

 ### Usage hints